 As a general contractor, you need to watch out for conditional releases from your sub-subcontractors and suppliers to your subcontractors.
 The reason for this is because, as a general contractor, you can accept a conditional release from your direct subcontractors and direct vendors because you are controlling the condition.

-You are writing them a check and they are giving you release so you know the condition is satisfied.
+You are writing them a check and they are giving you a release so you know the condition is satisfied.
 But, if you are the general contractor, you hire an electrician, the electrician has an electrical supply house, they may give you a conditional release with the electrician’s release.
 Then if you give the electrician the money, and the electrician does not give the money to the supply house, you are holding a release that is conditioned on the supply house getting the money.

 Now the project may get liened and the owner is going to expect you to bond it off.
 You may have a bond on the job.
 Because the supply house has all the rights to make a claim on your bond or lien the project until they get an effective release.
 A conditional release that does not have the condition satisfied by them getting the money is no good.
 So, be very careful.